openedx/frontend-base/README.md

 Then move the files out of the way (move src to some other sub-dir, mostly) to make room for the next repo.

+### Latest repository merges

+- frontend-component-header - Up to date as of 9/12/2024
+- frontend-component-footer - Up to date as of 9/12/2024
+- frontend-platform
+- frontend-build - Up to date as of 9/12/2024
+- frontend-plugin-framework

 # Other notable changes

 - Cease using `AUTHN_MINIMAL_HEADER`, replace it with an actual minimal header.